Rachel A. Ward

 Austin, TX 78712

-My research interests include mathematical signal processing, applied harmonic analysis, numerical linear algebra, compressed sensing, and statistics.
+My research interests include mathematical signal processing, applied harmonic analysis, compressed sensing, and machine learning.

 - 4/2/13: I will be co-organizing the Fall 2014 ICERM Semester Program on high-dimensional approximation.

 - Dimension reduction via random projections, University of Wisconsin math colloquium, May 2014.

 - Stochastic gradient descent with importance sampling, IPAM, February 2014.

 - Strengthened Sobolev inequalities for a random subspace of functions, University of Arkansas spring lecture series, April 2013.